guider23/custom_gf_ui/README.md

 ### Extract JSON:

-1. Open the help popup (`?` button) and copy the JSON extraction code.
+1. Open the help popup (help icon button) and copy the JSON extraction code.
 2. Paste it into your Google Form’s browser console to get the form’s field data.

 ### Generate Form: